Best omakase restaurants in Singapore

 Website

-Wagyu Jin is not a halal-certified restaurant.
+Wagyu Jin is not a halal-certified eatery.

-22. Ginza Sushi Ichi
+18. Ginza Sushi Ichi Singapore

 Image credit: @blessingsloft

-The sushi counter at Ginza Sushi Ichi is a showstopper—it was formerly a 300-year-old cypress tree.
+The sushi counter at Ginza Sushi Ichi Singapore is a showstopper—it was formerly a 300-year-old cypress tree.
 This one Michelin-starred sushiya specialises in Edomae-style sushi, and is a branch of the original eatery in Tokyo.

-At lunch, you can choose from Tsubaki ($130++), Botan ($180++), and Lunch Omakase ($270++).
-The first comes with 10 pieces of nigiri sushi but no sashimi course; Botan includes sashimi and a dish, as well as eight pieces of sushi.
+At lunch, you can choose from the Tsubaki ($150++), Botan ($200++), Lunch Omakase ($280++), Omakase Nigiri ($300++), and the customised Chef’s Signature Omasake ($500++).
+The first comes with 10 pieces of nigiri sushi and maki but no sashimi course; Botan includes sashimi, a tuna roll, and a dish, as well as eight pieces of sushi.

 Address: 320 Orchard Road, #01-04, Singapore Marriott Tang Plaza Hotel, Singapore 238865

-Opening hours: Tue-Sun 12pm to 2:30pm, 6pm to 11pm
+Opening hours: Tue-Sat 12pm to 2:30pm, 6pm to 10:30pm, Sun 12pm to 2:30pm, 6pm to 10pm

 Website